Meredith Grey: Reviews

 The character has received both overwhelmingly positive reviews and weary response from television critics throughout the course of the show.
 The initial response to the character was positive, but as the series progressed Meredith Grey became immensely popular and Pompeo established the character as a critic and fan favorite featuring on a number of Top TV Character lists.
 The development of the character has been deemed as the highlight of the show.
 Grey has constantly been defined as "the heroine of Grey's Anatomy".
 At the time of inception, Newsdays Diane Werts praised the character stating: "Like Hugh Laurie's irascible "House" title character, star Ellen Pompeo's newly minted Dr. Grey conveys such substance that you simply can't stop watching."
 After Pompeo not receiving an Emmy nomination for her work as Grey, McNamara of the Los Angeles Times suggested that Pompeo, "who has worked very hard and against all narrative odds to make Meredith Grey an interesting character at last" should have received a nomination at the 61st Primetime Emmy Awards.
-Later, during Season 12, Western Gazette gave Ellen Pompeo the credit for carrying the show and re-iterated it's "time for Pompeo to finally win an Emmy Award."
+Later, during Season 12, Western Gazette gave Ellen Pompeo the credit for carrying the show and re-iterated it is "time for Pompeo to finally win an Emmy Award."
 Tanner Stransky of Entertainment Weekly referred to Grey as the "trusty voice-over master" of Grey's Anatomy.

 Pompeo's connection with Patrick Dempsey (Derek Shepherd) is widely acclaimed as a high point of the series.